What to look for

 When using acronyms, it’s important to write the acronym out in full the first time it is used, followed by the acronym in brackets.
 After this, just the acronym should be used.

-As before, when authored by multiple sources, you may find several examples where each section has an acronym used for the first time.
+As before, when authored by multiple sources, you may find several examples in which each section introduces an acronym for the first time.
 This only needs to be done once per report and can be easily spotted by using a CTRL+F search.

 5. Contents page, diagrams and footnotes

-Sometimes overlooked, it can be easy for page numbering to become incompatible with the contents page as the document is changed over time.
+Sometimes overlooked, page numbering can become incompatible with the contents page as the document is changed over time.

 Likewise, as diagrams and footnotes are added/removed, these can become out of sync.